Published by VTI Foundation, Inc.

 4.2 Evidence Hash Derivation

-Implementations MUST compute a collision-resistant hash of the canonical serialized evidence.
+Implementations MUST compute a SHA-256 hash of the canonical serialized evidence.

 The resulting hash value MUST be reproducible across independent implementations when provided identical canonical evidence inputs.